christoffel1989/tiny-interpreter/README.md

 ```

 # Use Variable to Hold a Lambda
 If you want to define a function for later use, you can use to `let` statement to declare a functional variable.
 The tiny interpreter can not evaluate a named variable without declaration.
-The result of a lambda is equal to the result of lambda body block.
+The result of a lambda is equal to the result of a lambda body block.
 ```
 >>> let f1 = (x) => { x ^ 2 + 1 }
 ans = lambda